Fletchers Paint Works & Storage Site

 From 1949 until 1990, Fletchers Paint Works manufactured oil-base and latex paints and stains, and engaged in other chemical processing activities.
-The Fletchers Paint Works site (site) has been divided into two Operable Units (OU).
+The Fletchers Paint Works site (site) has been divided into two Operable Units (OU-1 and OU-2).
 OU-1 consists of three areas: 1) the former Paint Works Plant on Elm Street, located about one-quarter mile west of the center of town along the southern bank of the Souhegan River; 2) a former storage facility on Mill Street, located about 700 feet south of the Paint Works Plant next to the Boston and Maine Railroad tracks; and, 3) a drainage ditch that runs from the Mill Street facility through the Paint Works and into the Souhegan River.
 OU-2 is comprised of the Keyes Memorial Field and the Souhegan River in the vicinity of the Elm Street area of the site.

 Land-use next to the site includes a cemetery, a town park with a closed municipal well field, and mixed residential, commercial and light industrial establishments.